shamrice/COBOL-RSS-Reader/README.md

   * cobweb-pipes - https://sourceforge.net/p/gnucobol/contrib/HEAD/tree/trunk/tools/cobweb/cobweb-pipes/

 ## Build/Run Prerequisites
-  * GnuCOBOL installed
+  * GnuCOBOL installed >= 3.1.2.0
-  * wget installed
+  * wget or curl installed
-  * lynx installed - optional - used to open RSS item in browser
+  * lynx or links installed - optional - used to open RSS item in web browser
+  * xterm installed - optional - used to open web browser in new terminal window
+  * xmllint installed - optional - will be used if exists to attempt to format minified RSS feed XML to reparse.
   * Linux(?) - Build script is written for Linux but can be modified to compile on other operating systems if needed.

 ## Current Limitations:
 RSS Feeds must be properly formatted application/rss+xml.
 Some RSS feeds will minify the data into a single line.
-This application cannot currently handle RSS feeds that are minified and do not have a new line after each tag.
+If xmllint is installed, a second parse attempt will be attempted to properly format the RSS XML so that it can be parsed.
+If xmllint is not installed, RSS XML must be formatted correctly in order to be parsed.

 Example of a properly formatted RSS feed: https://www.rssboard.org/files/sample-rss-2.xml